ccqpein/supervisor-rs/README.md

 **Features**:

-+ start different processing depend on particular yaml file when startup
++ Start different processing depend on particular yaml file when startup
-+ start processing when have new config in load path
++ Start processing when have new config in load path
-+ startup with particular server config
++ Startup with particular server config
-+ restart processing
++ Restart processing
-+ stop processing
++ Stop processing

 **Design**: